revilowaldow/IDRotF-Obsidian/Session Notes/2024/03 28 - Session 9.md

 > You attune.
 And you hear a loud and constant alarm in your head.
 Like a homing beacon drawing you to a location in the tundra.
 > You also gain a form of madness.
 There’s only one person you can truly trust in this world and it’s a special friend that only you can see”

+ 50-60 ear old woman with winter clothes kills last bandit Wand of magic missile
+Wand is trembling
+Eyepatch
+gold brooch in the shape of an elongated diamond

+Cloud still raging "who the fuck are you"